How this 98-year-old woman has become the ‘Oprah’ of a Jewish community center in Florida

 Berlin, who has endured more than her share of grief, offers her perspective.

-“If someone you love dies, your first thought may be ‘I want to join them, I want to be with them,’ ” says Berlin.
-“But always remember, your first thought should be, ‘I will survive to keep their memory alive.’”
+“If someone you love dies, your first thought may be ‘I want to join them, I want to be with them,’” she says.
+“But always remember, your first thought should be, ‘I will survive to keep their memory alive.’ ”

 The talk eventually shifts course, moving into an energetic debate about Doug Emhoff — Vice President Harris’s husband — the first-ever second gentlemen.